jjanow/crawl/crawl-ref/docs/crawl_manual.rst

 is apparently nothing there, you will still attack it, just in case there's something invisible lurking around.

-The malevolent forces of Zot will attempt to thwart your progress through the dungeon, and will occasionally manifest traps to force you into dangerous situations.
+dungeon, and will occasionally manifest traps to force you into dangerous situations.
 Some traps are visible in advance and can be triggered by monsters to unleash their effects on you.